AnnaSeDab/Fithub2/README.md

 ### Colour scheme

-Main body of the page is kept in grey colours with few purple elements which harmonise withe the hero image.
+Main body of the page is kept in grey colours with few purple elements which harmonise with the hero image.
-It creates a soft background to many product images which are not limited to any colur restroctions.
+It creates a soft background to many product images which are not limited to any colour restrictions.
 Toasts and warnings have appropriate colours eg. text warning the card will be charged.
-Thanks to the gray base the page is not too visually overhelming.
+Thanks to the grey base the page is not too visually overwhelming.

 ## Defensive design